Racial Equity Project

-The Racial Equity Project at Church of the Servant is focused on racial justice and reconciliation beginning with our parish and moving into the wider community.
+The Racial Equity Project at Church of the Servant is focused on racial justice and healing beginning with our parish and expanding into the wider community.
 This group was formed in response to the Vestry decision in 2022 to focus on racial justice.
-We understand that this essential work will take time and we also realize that we may never “finish."
-As the Church, we agree that this is the work that we are called to do as a part of our Baptismal Covenant.
+We understand that this essential work will be an ongoing mission throughout the life of our church.
+We agree we are called by God to embrace this work as directed in our Baptismal Covenant.

 Our Vision: